chopsuey167/ethereum_balance/README.md

 # Ethereum Balance

-## About
+## Overview

 The primary objective of this project is to retrieve the balance of an Ethereum wallet by using its address, via API REST and gRPC service.

-## How to use
+## Prerequisites

-To clone and run this application, you'll need Git and Java 17 installed on your computer.
-From your command line:
+To clone and run this application, ensure you have the following installed on your computer:

+- Git
+- Java 17

+## Getting started

+Follow these steps to clone the repository, build the application, and run it:

 ```bash
 # Clone this repository